Matthias Kuhle: Education and career

-His main areas of research were the mountain ranges and plateaus of High- and Central Asia, the Andes and the Arctic.
+His main areas of research were the mountain ranges and plateaus of High- and Central Asia, the Andes, and the Arctic.
 Since 1973 he undertook several multi-months research expeditions.

 Kuhle's priority program of research was High Mountain Ecology, Periglacial and Glacial Geomorphology, Climatology, Ice Age research (Paleoclimatology), Glaciology and Science Theory.
-His work focusses on the reconstruction of the former ice cover of High and Central Asia, caused by the plate tectonic-induced uplift of the Tibetan Plateau and surrounding mountain areas above the snowline.
-His theory of Ice Age Development during the Pleistocene is based on this reconstruction and his measurements of radiation energy and budget in subtropic areas of high altitude.
+His work focuses on the reconstruction of the former ice cover of High and Central Asia caused by the plate tectonic-induced uplift of the Tibetan Plateau and surrounding mountain areas above the snowline.
+His theory of Ice Age Development during the Pleistocene is based on this reconstruction and measurements of radiation energy and budget in subtropic areas of high altitude.
 Kuhle's idea of an ice sheet covering practically the entire Tibetan Plateau has been opposed by several glacial geologists (cf. Derbyshire et al. 1991; Rutter 1995; Zheng and Rutter 1998; Owen et al. 2005; Lehmkuhl and Owen 2005).
-These doubts however ignore earlier geomorphological evidences and are based on uncalibrated numerical datings, which up to now lack a reliable calibration technique.